adobe/xdm/CONTRIBUTING.md

 The Experience Data Model (XDM) project is developed as an Open Standard driven by Adobe.
 We welcome contributions from everyone who is interested in advancing digital experiences.

+## Public GitHub Ground Rules

+We are in the process of increasing the visibility of XDM to partners and to invite them to contribute and give feedback.
+For this purpose, we will move the XDM repository to [https://github.com/adobe/xdm](https://github.com/adobe/xdm).
+For Adobe employees, following ground rules apply:

+* Like everyone, follow the [Code of Conduct](CODE_OF_CONDUCT.md)
+* Like everyone, follow these [Contributing](CONTRIBUTING.md) guides
+* Like always, don't share credentials, API keys, or other secrets in issues or in code
+* Focus on standardizing the category, not your specific product

 ## Things to Keep in Mind

 XDM uses a **review then commit** process, which means that no changes are being made without an *editor* approving the change.